In Defense of Project Management For Software Teams - Slashdot

 The worst is when there is no project management.
 Things never get done, or you later find out that 6Month late project was because a new hire decided to swap X out for a

 Actually I take it back.
-The worst is when t
+The worst is when the Shouty boss decides that shouting is project managing.
+Then the devs will deliver a mish-mash of shite built on a foundation of bitterness

 Re: (Score:2)